Pudhu Vasantham: Plot

-Friends Balu, Michael, Raja and Manohar are street musicians who aim to achieve big in life despite leading a below poverty life.
-Balu sings, Michael dances and plays the tabla, Raja plays the guitar while Manohar plays the flute.
+Balu, Michael, Raja, and Manohar are four street musician friends who aim to make it big despite living below the poverty line.
+Balu sings, Michael dances and plays the tabla, Raja plays the guitar, and Manohar plays the flute.
 One day, the friends come across Gowri, a seemingly mute girl.
-They help Gowri to find an address which she is looking for, however, the person Gowri intended to meet has left to London and will return only after a year.
-The four pity Gowri as she is helpless and allows her to stay with them.
+They help Gowri find an address she is looking for; however, the person Gowri intended to meet has left for London and will return only after a year.
+The four pity Gowri as she is helpless and allow her to stay with them.

-Friendship blossoms for Gowri with four men and she does the household activities while the men seek opportunities to prove their talents.
-One day, they see Gowri negotiating with a vegetable vendor and the four get furious knowing Gowri has cheated them by acting as a mute girl.
-Gowri apologises to them and tells them her past.
+Friendship blossoms between Gowri and the four men, and she does the household activities while the men seek opportunities to prove their talents.
+One day, the four men see Gowri negotiating with a vegetable vendor and become furious that Gowri has cheated them by acting mute.
+Gowri apologizes and tells them her past.

 Gowri is a rich girl born and brought up in Ooty.
-She is the only daughter of a rich estate owner, however her parents died when she was young following which Vishwam was appointed as her caretaker.
-Vishwam is greedy and plans to abduct Gowri's wealth.
-Gowri is in love with her schoolmate Suresh who hails from Madras.
+She is the only daughter of a rich estate owner; however, her parents died when she was young, following which Vishwam was appointed as her caretaker.
+However, Vishwam is greedy and plans to abduct Gowri's wealth.
+Gowri is in love with her schoolmate Suresh, who hails from Madras.

-Suresh has plans to leave to London for higher education.
-Meanwhile, Vishwam comes with a plan of marrying Gowri, so that he can inherit all her wealth.
-Gowri retaliates and runs away from Ooty to Madras with the hope of meeting Suresh.
-However, Suresh has already left for London before she could find his house.
+Suresh plans to leave for London for higher education.
+Meanwhile, Vishwam comes up with a plan to marry Gowri so he can inherit all her wealth.
+Gowri retaliates and runs away from Ooty to Madras to meet Suresh.
+However, Suresh had already left for London before she could find his house.

-Gowri says that the four men are so genuine and she liked their friendship which made her feel safe.
-Just to get their sympathy, she pretended to be mute.
-The four men are convinced and allow her to stay with them until Suresh returns.
-Gowri, with the help of her old business acquittance, gets an opportunity for the four men to perform at a music competition.
+Gowri says the four men are genuine and she liked their friendship, which made her feel safe, and she pretended to be mute to get their sympathy.
+The men are convinced and allow her to stay with them until Suresh returns.
+With the help of her old business acquaintance, Gowri gets an opportunity for the four men to perform at a music competition.

 Meanwhile, Suresh returns from London and unites with Gowri.
-Now Gowri leaves to Suresh's home.
-Suresh does not like Gowri befriending these four poor men.
-Also, Suresh takes Gowri to a doctor to check her virginity which shatters Gowri.
-The four men visit Suresh's home requesting Gowri and Suresh to attend the competition, but Suresh turns down and insults them.
-The four men feel devastated and leave.
+Now, Gowri leaves for Suresh's home.
+Suresh does not like Gowri befriending the four poor men.
+He also takes Gowri to a doctor to check her virginity, which shatters her.
+The four men visit Suresh's home requesting Gowri and Suresh to attend the competition, but Suresh turns them down and insults them.
+The four devastated men leave.

-At the competition, the four men, to their surprise, find Gowri seated among audience during the competition.
-Post their performance, they enquire about Suresh, for which Gowri responds that she has broken up with Suresh as he has no trust on her.
+At the competition, the four men find Gowri seated in the audience, to their surprise.
+After their performance, they ask about Suresh, and Gowri says she broke with him for not trusting her.
 The four men win the competition and a chance to compose for a film.
 Gowri joins their troupe as a singer.